-After the baby is bathed for the first time, the first words a baby hears should be the Azaan.
+After the baby is bathed for the first time, the first word a baby hears should be the Azaan.
 The Azaan is the Muslim call to prayer.
 The prayer is first spoken in the right ear, then the left.
 This is one of the most essential practices immediately following the birth of a baby.

 An elderly family member usually does this practice.
 If an elder is not available, then it can be done by the baby’s parents.
-The person administering the rite places honey on their finger then puts it in the baby’s mouth.
+The person administering the rite places honey on their finger and then puts it in the baby’s mouth.
 The baby tasting something sweet is meant to affect their personality.

-Seven days after the birth of a baby, their head is shaved.
+Seven days after the birth of a baby, the head is shaved.
 The hair is then weighed, and the weight in silver is donated to charity.
 Shaving their head is meant to show that the child is cleansed and ready to be a Muslim.